 - In Teen Titans, Mumbo Jumbo does this at the end of "Master of Your Fate", but with his mouth instead of his eyes.
 Unusually, while most examples of this trope featuring the mouth only use the teeth, this example shows his entire mouth.

 - Wander over Yonder: In the episode "The Greater Hater", Lord Dominator does this when she decides that the heroes are idiots, and defeating them will be easy.
 For extra awesomeness, she does it while wearing her power suit, which gives her an electronic deep voice and a glowing green visor.
 The screen fades to black as she does an Evil Laugh for terrifying effect.

 - In Grossology, this is used at the end of the debut episodes of both Fartor and Kid Rot. as the aforementioned villains vow to make a triumphant return, the screen fades to black except for their eyes (yellow and purple respectively), which is accompanied by ominous music.

-- Star Wars Rebels has Grand Admiral Thrawn doing this in his debut episode "Steps into Shadow" at the end of a scene where he vows to tear the Rebellion apart piece by piece.
+- Grand Admiral Thrawn does this in his debut episode "Steps into Shadow", at the end of a scene where he vows to tear the Rebellion apart piece by piece.

 - In the episode "Kindred", the white Loth-Wolf backs into a darkened section of cave with only its eyes showing before they disappear.
 When the cave is lit the Loth-Wolf is gone and the place it backed into was just a solid wall with a crack.